Skip to main content

 Do & Don't - What Hiring Managers Trust in Assistant Sales Manager Cover Letters

-Recruiters skim for proof you can run the floor when the manager is pulled away: numbers, coaching behavior and operational discipline (returns, shrink, BOPIS).
-If your letter reads like any store, they move on fast.
+Recruiters skim for evidence that you can run the floor when the sales manager is unavailable: numbers, coaching behaviors, and operational discipline (returns, shrink, BOPIS).
+If your letter sounds generic or could apply to any store, they quickly move on.

 Common weak spots recruiters notice first